Connect with us

 Safety

-Choosing fixtures that are UL rated (Underwriters Laboratory) gives you the security of knowing they’ve been tested for outdoor conditions.
-And an IP rating (Ingress Protection) of 65 offers weather resistance, while a rating of 66 provides full waterproofing.
+Choosing UL-rated fixtures (Underwriters Laboratory) gives you the security of knowing they’ve been tested for outdoor conditions.
+An IP rating (Ingress Protection) of 65 offers weather resistance, while a rating of 66 provides full waterproofing.

-• Swimming Pools: So not only can LED lights be used outside, but they can also be safely installed in wet areas, such as in and around swimming pools.
+• Swimming Pools: LED lights can be used outside and safely installed in wet areas, such as in and around swimming pools.

-• Walkway lighting: LED lights are the perfect way to keep customers and employees safe as they walk your grounds at night and you can even add color features for extra effect.
+• Walkway lighting: LED lights are the perfect way to keep customers and employees safe as they walk your grounds at night.
+You can even add color features for extra effect.

-• Landscape displays: Particularly with smaller gardens, lighting can be used to show off statues, water features, and exotic planting or that one feature tree or shrub.
+• Landscape displays: Lighting can be used, particularly in smaller gardens, to showcase statues, water features, exotic planting, or a feature tree or shrub.

 Furthermore, LED lights don’t emit heat and, because of their brightness, don’t need reflectors that create fire hazards.
-Finally, unlike some other bulbs, LEDs don’t contain mercury, so they’re safer to work with and easier to dispose of.
+Finally, unlike some other bulbs, LEDs don’t contain mercury, so they’re safer to work with and more accessible to dispose of.

 A Superior Bulb

-LED lights don’t emit UV rays that attract insects, which means you can light up your next evening event without the worry of bugs.
+LED lights don’t emit UV rays that attract insects, so you can light up your next evening event without worrying about bugs.
 It is also easier to control the direction of LED lighting, eliminating the need for reflectors or shades.

 Another potential benefit of LED bulbs is that some are manufactured to change color at the push of a button, providing the potential for decorative lighting effects.
-The colour changes and setting off on/off programming is controlled by software so you can use an App on your phone and control the hue, brightness and times instantly.
+The color changes and setting off on/off programming are controlled by software, so you can instantly use an App on your phone to control the hue, brightness, and times.

 Home Display

-Have you noticed many homes for sale have photos of the exterior taken at night?
-This action is a realtors’ trick that works every time.
-Remember, perception is everything, and if your ordinary home looks more attractive under great lighting, then why not use it to your advantage?
-More home buyers will turn up to the open home viewings when they see an attractive exterior, so use lighting to improve curb appeal.
+Have you noticed that many homes for sale have photos of their exteriors taken at night?
+This is a realtor’s trick that works every time.
+Remember, perception is everything, and if your ordinary home looks more attractive under great lighting, why not use it to your advantage?
+More home buyers will turn up to open home viewings when they see a beautiful exterior, so use lighting to improve curb appeal.

 Summary